MDMA (3,4-methylenedioxymethamphetamine) is an illegal drug that affects the mood. Other names for recreational MDMA include ecstasy, X, and Molly.

 One potential benefit of MDMA as an antidepressant treatment is how quickly it works to alter the mood.

-Traditional depression medications, such as selective serotonin reuptake inhibitors (SSRIs), can take about 6 weeks to provide significant relief.
+Traditional depression medications, such as selective serotonin reuptake inhibitors (SSRIs), can take about

 In contrast, MDMA may provide instant relief from depressive symptoms.
 A 2012 study looked at the immediate effects of MDMA in people with and without a predisposition to depression.